7 Essentials An MD Loves For Managing Inflammation

 "Let's just be realistic.
 Sometimes parents just don't have time," Saeed says.
 That's why she leans on canned fish for clean protein.
 "I have canned sardines, canned mackerel, and canned salmon, and [my kids] can choose whatever they would prefer."

-Plus, tinned fish have a host of health benefits: They're rich in protein; vitamins B12, D, and A; and omega-3s, especially if they're housed in high-quality olive oil.
+Plus, tinned fish have a host of health benefits: They're rich in protein3; vitamins B12, D, and A; and omega-3s, especially if they're housed in high-quality olive oil.
 And those smaller fish (think mackerel, anchovies, and sardines) may be less likely to contain mercury and other potentially harmful pollutants, as they're not feeding on other fish with these agents (a process called biomagnification).

 Saeed likes to top her salads with canned fish, or she'll simply mix it up with olive oil.
 "One of [my kids] likes raisins in it, and he'll even eat that for breakfast," she says.

 Of course, she's also a fan of turmeric (and its main active ingredient, curcumin).
-This anti-inflammatory powerhouse actually inhibits the production of pro-inflammatory genes, which blocks the inflammatory response pathway.
-It also has been shown to increase antioxidant capacity and help fight free-radical damage, plus a smattering of other benefits you can read about here.
+This anti-inflammatory powerhouse actually inhibits the production of pro-inflammatory genes6, which blocks the inflammatory response pathway.
+It also has been shown to increase antioxidant capacity and help fight free-radical damage7, plus a smattering of other benefits you can read about here.
 "I feel like everybody should have curcumin in the house to actually lower inflammation," Saeed says.

 Onto aromatherapy: For the purposes of this article, we'll discuss diffusing or inhaling essential oils as well as applying them topically (so long as you patch test and dilute the solution before massaging it on your skin).
 While it is technically possible to ingest a select few, it's rare—and can be quite dangerous.